Shibuya incident: Black markets

 The black markets were among the first economic entities to spring up after the defeat of Japan.
 People who were desperate for food and basic necessities turned to the black market with its inflated prices as the official lines of supply and stores had either been destroyed or had nothing to sell.
-Four days after the surrender of Japan on August 14, 1945, the Ozu gang placed an ad in newspapers asking for factory owners, who up to that point only sold to the military, to come to gang headquarters and discuss distribution of their products.
+Four days after the surrender of Japan on August 15, 1945, (Japan Time), Ozu Kinosuke and his gang placed an ad in newspapers asking for factory owners, who up to that point only sold to the military, to come to gang headquarters and discuss distribution of their products.
 In Shinjuku, Tokyo, the Ozu gang then created a large market near the station and by September 1945 had an enormous sign with 117 hundred-watt bulbs advertising its location; it was so bright that it could be seen from several miles away.
 Profits were huge, and the vendors – who were known as "peanuts" – earned as much as 50 yen a day (by comparison, teachers were paid a monthly salary of 300 yen).
 Other gangs followed suit and all over Japan open-air markets sprang up.
 About 30% of those working in the markets were "third-country people".